-I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core)

-I.B.1.a) A sleep medicine fellowship should function as an integral part of an ACGME-accredited residency program in child neurology, internal medicine, neurology, pediatrics, or psychiatry.
-(Core) I.B.1.b) The Sponsoring Institution should sponsor only one ACGME-accredited sleep medicine program.
-(Core) I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the sponsoring core residency program to ensure compliance with the ACGME's accreditation standards; (Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites.
-(Core) I.B.3.a) At each participating site there must be one faculty member,
+- I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - I.B.1.a) A sleep medicine fellowship should function as an integral part of an ACGME-accredited residency program in child neurology, l.B.1.b) The Sponsoring Institution should sponsor only one ACGME- accredited sleep medicine program. ^(Core) I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the sponsoring core residency program to ensure compliance with the ACGME accreditation requirements. ^(Core) I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)